/

 TL;DR:

-Let’s unpack what VAMP really means for merchants and why being “under Visa’s radar” isn’t enough anymore, starting with a few key questions worth asking.
+Let's unpack what VAMP really means for merchants and how it ties into broader chargeback rules and compliance requirements, and why being "under Visa's radar" isn't enough anymore, starting with a few key questions worth asking.

 Acquirer VAMP Thresholds: